Mithun1508/ShoPperZ-Full-stack-website/README.md

  This is a Single File component, which is broken up into three different sections:

-1) template: for component-specific HTML
+a) template: for component-specific HTML

-2) script: where the component logic is implemented via JavaScript
+b) script: where the component logic is implemented via JavaScript

-3) style: for CSS styles
+c) style: for CSS styles

-4)Fire up the development server:

  # Main Dependencies